rajhseg/Architectures/README.md

 # Clean-Architecture
-This repository is discuss about Clean architecture by using technology asp.net core and angular.
+This repository is discuss about Clean architecture by using technology Asp.Net Core and Angular.
 Solution consists of following projects
 1. Entities
 2. UseCase or BusinessService